Below are some of the most commonly asked questions regarding our courses and other offerings.

 How Do I Join an Online Course?

-Our of currently available online courses are listed here.
+Our list of currently available online courses are listed here.
 All of these courses are open enrollment, meaning you can join at any time by following the links provided on a given course’s description page.
-After you register, please allow for 1–2 business days to set up your student account, at which time you will receive login information for the MYCOLOGOS Courses Portal, where courses are accessed, and the MYCOLOGOS Community Forum, when students collaborate and share insights and experiences with their peers.
+After you register, please allow for 1–2 business days to set up your student account, at which time you will receive login information for the MYCOLOGOS Courses Portal, where courses are accessed, and the MYCOLOGOS Community Forum, where students collaborate and share insights and experiences with their peers.
 Our shorter courses are immediately available in their entirety, while our multi-week courses are opened up to your account one week at a time, so as to provide you with time to digest the material covered and pursue any assignments suggested for the week.
 Once you are enrolled, you will have access to each course for one year, during which time you will be able to revisit the course material as many times as you like.

 Do the Online Courses Have Prerequisites?